 Module A-C-SKILL3

 Semester 4

 Duration of module 1 Semester

 Type of module Core

 How frequently is the module offered Annually

-Admission require- ments None
+Admission requirements None

 Transferability of the module to other programmes None

 Level Bachelor

-Responsible professor/ Module coordinator Prof. Dr. Julia Brüggemann Building 5, Room 214, phone 07121/271-3099 julia.brueggemann@reutlingen-university.de
+Responsible professor/Module coordinator Prof. Dr. Julia Brüggemann Building 5, Room 214, phone 07121/271-3088 julia.brueggemann@reutlingen-university.de

 Lecturers All program directors of all IMX-links

 Language of instruction German

 Credits (ECTS) 1

 Total work load 30 h (15 h contact, 15 h self-study)

 Contact hours per week 1 SWS

-Examination/ Type of assessment No exam
+Examination/Type of assessment Participation Mentoring Sessions (pass/fail)

-Weighting of Grade within overall pro- gramme 1/192
+Weighting of Grade within overall programme 1/192

-Learning outcomes After successful completion of the module the students should have developed the following competences: • Professional competences: Understand and use different approaches to integrate oneself in new environment, particularly with regards to new working styles, teaching methods as well as setting of daily priorities for successful studies
+Learning outcomes After successful completion of the module the students should have developed the following competences: • Professional competences: Understand and reflect on potential different approaches to integrate oneself in new environment, particularly with regards to new working styles, teaching methods as well as setting of daily priorities for successful studies at partner university

-Methodological competences: Transfer theoretical principles of intercultural management and communication by real life experience in a new, foreign environment Social competences: Active participation and integration in a new environment, setting own priorities, reduce barriers e.g. in talking in a foreign language as well as driving own priorities to be successful in studies as well as internship Personal competences: Independently define own mode of integration, identification of gaps e.g. in language competencies and overcome barriers to address those gaps in an effective and efficient manner Course-specific contributions to AoL competency goals (CG 1 - 6) CG1: Group mentoring sessions and selected follow-up meetings with individual students to work and discuss on their current situation as well as improvement potential on language competencies.
-CG2: Group mentoring sessions where students express their challenges living and learning in a new cultural environment as well as feedback from mentor as well as peers regarding measures to further facilitate adaption and integration process Contents/ Indicative syllabus The colloquium covers relevant aspects of successful integration in a foreign environment.
-Individual and group mentoring sessions with students coming or going abroad will facilitate this process e.g. with regards to understanding of lectures, planning of courses, working methodologies, infrastructure as well as integration in a new environment.
-Teaching and learning methodology Group as well as individual mentoring sessions, on a case-by-case basis student presentations and short essays Miscellaneous n/a Indicative reading list n/a
+Methodological competences: Reflection on how to best transfer theoretical principles of intercultural management and communication in a new, foreign environment at the partner university Social competences: Reflection on how to best integrate in a new environment, set own priorities, reduce barriers e.g. in talking in a foreign language as well as driving own priorities to be successful in studies as well as internship Personal competences: Independently define own mode of integration, identification of potential gaps e.g. in language competencies and overcome barriers to address those gaps in an effective and efficient manner Course-specific contributions to AoL competency goals (CG 1 - 6) CG2: Group mentoring sessions where students express their expected challenges living and learning in a new cultural environment as well as feedback from mentor as well as higher-up students regarding measures to further facilitate adaption and integration process Contents/Indicative syllabus The colloquium covers relevant aspects of successful integration in a foreign environment.
+Individual and group mentoring sessions with students going abroad will facilitate this process e.g. with regards to understanding of lectures, planning of courses, working methodologies, infrastructure as well as integration in a new environment.
+Teaching and learning methodology Group as well as individual mentoring sessions Miscellaneous n/a Indicative reading list n/a